h-terao/Alopex/README.md

 # Alopex

-Accelerate prototyping of deep learning projects with JAX
+Alopex is a small library that accelerates prototyping of deep learning projects with JAX. *Currently, Alopex is in alpha version and API will be changed in the future.*

 ## Installation